Visualize in 3D

 You don’t have to be a C++ programmer to make the most of FlexSim’s flexibility.
 There’s a simple scripting language available, not to mention all of the pre-configured picklist options that come packaged with FlexSim.
 Where you meet a brick wall with other simulation software packages, FlexSim gives you a door.

-- FlexSim uses functionality provided by Microsoft’s .NET framework version 2.0 or higher.
+- FlexSim uses functionality provided by Microsoft’s latest .NET framework.
 The .NET framework is already installed on most computers.
 It can be freely obtained from Microsoft Windows Update, or as a standalone download directly from Microsoft.
+In addition, FlexSim’s OptQuest add-on requires .NET framework version 3.5.

-- Microsoft’s Visual C++ can be used in conjunction with FlexSim to build compiled models or enhance system level functionality (OS, network, etc.).
+- Microsoft’s Visual Studio can be used in conjunction with FlexSim to build compiled models or enhance system level functionality (OS, network, etc.).
 These features are optional, however.
 FlexSim does not require a compiler to build or run simulation models.
-Microsoft’s Visual C++ Express Edition is a free download from Microsoft Corporation.
+Microsoft’s Visual Studio Community is a free download from Microsoft Corporation.